 The Season finale “The Fall of Night” is like “The Long Twilight Struggle” one the best episode of the season.
-A Narn cruiser seeks asylum, the manage to enter B5 space unnoticed.
-Frederick Lantz is there to sign a non-aggression pact with the Centauri, but Sheridan and the others of the command staff are not expected this.
+A Narn cruiser seeks asylum, they manage to enter B5 space unnoticed.
+Frederick Lantz is there to sign a non-aggression pact with the Centauri, but Sheridan and the others of the command staff are not expecting this.
 Mr. Welles of the Ministry of Peace tries to convince Ivanova to join them.
 He refers to the newly formed "Ministry of Peace" or "MiniPax, as we call it around the office".
 This serves both as foreshadowing what is to come and as a nod at George Orwell's dystopian story 1984 where the main character, Winston Smith, was a worker at the Ministry of Records, or MiniRec. (very poignant considering what is currently happening in the real world!)
-In the finale of the episode we see Kosh reveal himself at the urging of Delenn to save Sheridan.
+In the finale moments of the episode we see Kosh reveal himself at the urging of Delenn to save Sheridan.
 Everyone sees someone from their own beliefs, except for Londo…

-Season two is a fantastic season, slowly building up the Shadow arc, Shadows slowly show themselves more, more.
+Season two is a fantastic season, slowly building up the Shadow arc, Shadows slowly show themselves more and more.
 Reports of seeing them, more incidents and of course the association with Londo.
 The political arc is also being hinted at, that there is a change coming, ministry of peace is an example of that of course.
 In season two you realize that a lot of fantastic stuff is happening but that even more fantastic stuff is on the horizon with the next seasons!
 I will never get enough of Babylon 5!
 Just writing this down makes me wanna start all over again watching it!

 Screencaps - cap-that.com